This section describes common issues that may occur while using ESA, and it suggests common solutions to these problems.

 Step 3: Bring up your ESA Services

-- From ADMIN > Services, select the actions icon for your ESA service and choose start.
+- Go to ADMIN > Services, select your ESA service, and then select > Start.

 - Return to the ESA Service to troubleshoot which rules have created memory issues.

 If your ESA service is stopping and restarting in a loop, you may need to call Customer Support to get the services to start.